idrissathiam01/Problem-Solving-Notes-Andy-Sterkowitz/problem-solving.md

 #### The problem may not always be solved in the desired time frame.
 	- The reality is different from the expectation.
 	- Missed deadlines are "red flags"
-	- Time deadlines are targets to aim at.
+	- Timed deadlines are targets to aim at.

 #### Spend alot of time in the Abyss.